-- 42. Focusing on the most vulnerable people and communities, WFP will support partners in promoting livelihoods and resilience building linked to food security and nutrition, climate change adaptation, and strengthened sustainability and resilience of food systems.
+- Focusing on the most vulnerable people and communities, WFP will support partners in promoting livelihoods and resilience building linked to food security and nutrition, climate change adaptation, risk management, and strengthened sustainability and resilience of food systems.
 WFP will continue to collaborate closely with FAO and IFAD on joint strategies, implementation and advocacy, including in areas related to supporting countries' efforts in sustainable food production, where WFP relies on the core strengths of FAO, IFAD and others.
-WFP will also work on this Strategic Objective in partnership with UNDP, UNHCR, the World Bank, and the United Nations Office for Disaster Risk Reduction amongst others to support national programmes and services.
+WFP will also work on this Strategic Objective and these Strategic Results in partnership with UNDP, UNHCR, the World Bank, and the United Nations Office for Disaster Risk Reduction amongst others to support national programmes and services.
 WFP will also contribute to related coordinating mechanisms such as the CFS and the Food Security Information Network.
-Other major partners include international and national NGOs. - Situations of recurrent crisis in which food-insecure communities live in damaged or fragile environments and are exposed to high levels of shock are recognized as a major challenge to the achievement of zero hunger.
+Other major partners include international and national NGOs. - Food systems are changing rapidly and profoundly as a result of such forces as urbanization, changing consumer diets, and supply chain integration due to capital-intensive technology change and expanded use of digital devices and Internet access.
+Food system transformation is embedded in a broader transformations of rural areas and wider economies, including urban areas.42 In both humanitarian and development contexts, WFP will work with partners to design and implement food assistance activities that address systemic problems rooted in these transforming food systems, aiming to expand the scope for hunger reduction in broader structural and rural transformation processes. - Situations of recurrent crisis in which food-insecure communities live in damaged or fragile environments and are exposed to high levels of shock are recognized as a major challenge to the achievement of zero hunger.
 WFP will use analytical tools to facilitate a cross-sectoral understanding of disaster risks and of opportunities for enhancing livelihoods, climate resilience and nutrition.
 This analytical process will help partners engage in sustained efforts to build resilience for food security and nutrition.
-Similar tools will also help partners support communities in protracted conflict and displacement situations by guiding efforts to enhance their resilience for food security and nutrition. - ➤ WFP's long experience in humanitarian and development contexts has established strengths for the organization in supporting the building of resilience for food security and nutrition.
-WFP will support disaster risk reduction and climate resilience that facilitate the achievement of zero hunger, using innovative tools from climate science and finance to link early warning systems with early response mechanisms, and implementing programmes that create productive assets, promote the production of nutritionally diverse foods, diversify livelihood strategies and rehabilitate natural resources.

-- Enhancing the marketing, productivity and livelihood opportunities of smallholders is a powerful way to improve food security and nutrition.
-WFP's programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets and those of other public and private buyers to contribute to building resilient food systems, the production of nutritionally diverse foods, improved post-harvest management and catalysing sustainable commercial and institutional market development for smallholders.36 - ➢ WFP will make strategic investments in the capacity strengthening of relevant national and local NGOs, farmers' organizations and other community-based organizations to help communities lead and sustain their own fight against hunger and achieve SDG 2.
+Similar tools will also help partners support communities in protracted conflict and displacement situations by guiding efforts to enhance their resilience for food security and nutrition. - WFP's long experience in humanitarian and development contexts has established strengths for the organization in supporting the building of resilience for food security and nutrition.
+WFP will support disaster risk reduction and climate resilience that facilitate the achievement of zero hunger, using innovative tools from climate science and finance to link early warning systems with early response mechanisms, and implementing programmes that create productive assets, promote the production of nutritionally diverse foods, diversify livelihood strategies and rehabilitate natural resources. - Enhancing the marketing, productivity and livelihood opportunities of smallholders is a powerful way to improve food security and nutrition.
+De-risking investments in food value chains are especially important.
+WFP's demand-side programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets and those of other public and private buyers to contribute to building resilient food systems, the production and processing of nutritionally diverse foods, pro-smallholder aggregation systems, improved post-harvest management and catalysing sustainable commercial and institutional market development for smallholders and rural and urban small and medium enterprises investing precious resources in food systems.